 You only need a few hours for this hike, and probably a half a day or more if you decide to continue.

 6 km one way, 335 m elevation gain

-If you hike around 2km more, you reach Ink Pots.
-Through the forest and over the ridge, you find yourself next to 5 blue-green pools in the valley surrounded by the Rocky Mountains.
+If you hike around 2 km further from Upper Falls, you reach Ink Pots.
+Through the forest and over the ridge, you find yourself next to five blue-green pools in the valley surrounded by the Rocky Mountains.
 During winter, this is the only sunny spot during the hike.

-Ink Pots are cold mineral springs consisting of 5 blue-green pools.
+Ink Pots are cold mineral springs consisting of five blue-green pools with interesting features: